-Meguairs Paint Correction
+What is Paint Correction

 Paint Correction is the process of removing imperfections in an automobile's clear coat.
-This is achieved by using various techniques, tools and products to massage and/or re level the clear coat back to an almost, if not better-than-new state.
-Imperfections that may be present in a vehicle's finish are sometimes referred to as "swirl marks" or "spider webbing”.
+This is achieved by using various techniques, tools and products to massage and/or relevel the clear coat back to an almost, if not better-than-new state.
+Imperfections that may be present in a vehicle's finish are sometimes referred to as "swirl marks" or "spider webbing."
 This is caused by improper washing and drying techniques and can be prevented by taking cautious measures in the cleaning process.
 Other imperfections may be caused by bird droppings, tree sap, water-spots, or deep scratches that were instilled by the countless variables a vehicle is subject to on a daily basis.

-Step by Step Process
+Our Three Step Process

 Step 1: Wash and Clay Bar

-Step 2: Compounding and Polishing
+Step 2: Cut and Polish